fhylinjr/GH-Prep-Scholar/README.md

 ## About

-`GH-Prep-Scholar` is a platform that allows low-income yet ambitious Ghanaian high school students effectively navigate the US undergrad college application process.
+[GH-Prep-Scholar](https://gh-prep-scholar.herokuapp.com) is a platform that allows low-income yet ambitious Ghanaian high school students effectively navigate the US undergrad college application process.

 ## Usage

 Be sure to have [Node.js](https://nodejs.org/) installed before proceeding. **I recommend using Node's LTS releases, which is currently at v16.x.
-We only test our compiled CSS against v16.**
+I only tested the compiled CSS against v16.**

 ```shell
 # Clone the repo